Quantum Mechanics in Terms of Realism

-Now, since the double-slit results forbid the particles to have a (sharp) position at all times, that position is ascribed to them only at the moment of measurement.
-Thus, ``position'' is no longer a permanent objective property of a particle but an ``observable'', which comes into existence only in the act of observation.
-If there is no observation a position must not be ascribed to the particle.
-This is not to be understood in the sense that the particle is extended when it is unobserved, and contracts to the point of observation when we observe it.
-In the Copenhagen interpretation the contraction happens only to the wave function, which is, however, not the particle itself (Sec.~4).
-As with position, other quantities like the components of momentum and angular momentum must not be ascribed to the particle, except at the moment of the respective measurement.
-All these quantities are ``observables''.

-Now let us turn to the realistic interpretation.
-Here, the electron is a wave\-pack\-et, and its extension covers both slits, so that in any single passage both slits are involved and determine the final interference pattern.
-Only if the wavepacket has a transverse width (normal to the direction of its center) that is smaller than the distance between the slits will no double- slit interference effects be observed.
+The electron covers both slits, so that in any single passage both slits are involved and determine the final interference pattern.
+Only if the wave function has a transverse width (normal to the direction of its motion) that is smaller than the distance between the slits will no double-slit interference effects be observed.